xpack-dev-tools/qemu-arm-xpack/README.md

 ## Apple Silicon notice

-Due to the major changes in macOS for Apple Silicon, the current xPack QEMU sources cannot be used and an Apple Silicon binary will not be initially available.
-A major update for xPack QEMU is planned for 2022, which will also address this issue.
+Due to the major changes in macOS for Apple Silicon, the old `qemu-system-gnuarmeclipse` sources cannot be used and an Apple Silicon binary will not be available.
+A major update for xPack QEMU is planned for 2022, and some boards may be migrated to `qemu-system-arm`.

 ## Support